 It depends on the type of loan you get.
 Typically, there are owner-occupancy requirements necessary for government-backed loans.
 As a condition of the investment, you must reside and conduct business at the property to be eligible for financing opportunities.

 Qualification criteria will vary depending on the loan type and lender.
 Generally, credit score, experience, DSCR, and assets are taken into consideration.
-Keep in mind, the weight of such criteria can fluctuate, but it’s best if you meet the basic guidelines requested by the lender for greater chances of approval.
+Keep in mind that the weight of such criteria can fluctuate, but it’s best if you meet the basic guidelines requested by the lender for greater chances of approval.

 Bottom Line